MEER-ATHIF-ALI-I/MEER-ATHIF-ALI-I/README.md

 - 👨🏽‍💻 Currently working on Full stack projects;
 - 💬 I'm open for tech talks and Full-time Opportunities;
-- 🌱 Learning Blockchain;
+- 🌱 Fintech Enthusiast;
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Podcast episode release for every week about Fintech

 **Technologies**